thomasnield/kotlin-machine-learning-demos/README.md

 Currently, the neural network has been implemented from scratch with some matrix calculation help from [ojAlgo](https://github.com/optimatika/ojAlgo).
 No backpropagation is currently implemented, and a brute-force random algorithm will find optimal weight values.

-Tariq Rashid's book [Build Your Own Neural Network](https://www.amazon.com/Make-Your-Own-Neural-Network/dp/1530826608/) has been a tremendously helpful resource, as we as [3Blue1Brown's Video](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).
+Tariq Rashid's book [Build Your Own Neural Network](https://www.amazon.com/Make-Your-Own-Neural-Network/dp/1530826608/) is a tremendous resource, as well as [3Blue1Brown's Video](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).

 I will document and share more soon, and hopefully get around to implementing proper backpropagation.